koinotice/genv/gitbook/usage/plugins/services.md

 # Service Plugins

-You can create your own custom service configurations and use them with _Harpoon_.
+You can create your own custom service configurations and use them with _Genv_.
 For example, let's create a custom service for running MariaDB.

 1. Create a directory for your _plugin_ project.
 2. Inside your project directory, create a directory named `mariadb`.
 3. In the `mariadb` directory:
    1. Create a file named `mariadb.yml`.
-The contents is just like any other `docker-compose.yml`, but with some _Harpoon_-driven environment variables:
+The contents is just like any other `docker-compose.yml`, but with some _Genv_-driven environment variables:

       ```yaml